Assisted Living

 Who can deduct memory care expenses from their taxes?

-If a family member is financially supporting their loved one’s care in a memory care facility, then their parent may be considered a “qualifying relative” and they may deduct these unreimbursed medical expenses on their return.
+If a family member is financially supporting a parent’s care in a memory care facility, then the parent may be considered a “qualifying relative” and they may deduct these unreimbursed medical expenses on their return.

 • The family member must not be a dependent of another taxpayer.